-In the first part of this series, Abacus advisor Dave DeWolf offered his insights into the complex financial and emotional considerations that go into selling a business.
+In the first part of this series, we offered insights into the complex financial and emotional considerations that go into selling a business.
 What many people don’t realize is once the sale is over, these complexities don’t magically disappear.
 Many times, the emotional pressures become even more challenging despite a significant increase in financial security.
 Below are the key questions to ask yourself when contemplating your post-business life.

 What Do You Hope to Accomplish with the Sale of Your Business?
 What Would Make it Successful?